sboomi/ml-science-trends-client/README.md

 For yarn users, this client uses the latest version of Yarn.
 The configuration has already been set in the project, but for your editor, you may need to launch `yarn sdks <option>` or `yarn sdks base`.
 See [Yarn's documentation for more info](https://yarnpkg.com/getting-started/editor-sdks).

+**Note:** Because of constraints with the current TypeScript version with Yarn 3.x, TypeScript is downgraded to version 4.3.\*.

 First, run the development server:

 ```bash